Skip to main content

 The secondary sludges (waste activated sludge) are sent to dissolved air flotation units of process.
 This waste activated sludge of .8 to 1.5% solids is now injected with air and polymer which thickens the sludge to 4%.

 The gravity thickened (primary sludge) and flotation thickened waste activated sludge are delivered to a mixing/blending tank.
 Mixing and blending are accomplished with air diffusers.
-The blended sludges are now pumped through grinders and conditioned further in a low pressure wet air oxidation unit (thermal conditioning).

 4